antonbabkin/rurec/nbs/rurality.md

 Urban Areas are not defined in terms of any other standard spatial unit.
 The borders of an urban area are defined by the density of commuting patterns in the orbit of urban cores of various population size.

 Data source page: [TIGER/Line® Shapefiles](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).
 Boundaries are defined after decennial census.
-Using latest national data files for every revision: 2009 file for 2000 boundaries, 2021 file for 2010 boundaries.
+Using latest national data files for every revision: 2009 file for 2000 boundaries, 2021 file for 2010 boundaries. *This may be worth examining more closely.
+OMB metro delineations are updated after decennials AND annually from ACS.
+Maybe urban area shapes change between decennials too.*

 Processed geodataframe columns: